LimpopoLab/March-2020-R-Workshop/README.md

 # R Workshop
 ## March 2020
-Code and data for the March 2020 R Workshop
+Code and data for the March 2020 R Workshop.
+Additional and updated data can be found at [www.duq.edu/limpopo](https://www.duq.edu/academics/schools/natural-and-environmental-sciences/academics/departments-and-programs/environmental-science-and-management/limpopo-resilience-lab).

 ## Acknowledgements
 This course was developed by Rachel Pilla for the R Workshop.
 It is made available here in conjunction with the report found at [www.duq.edu/limpopo](https://www.duq.edu/academics/schools/natural-and-environmental-sciences/academics/departments-and-programs/environmental-science-and-management/limpopo-resilience-lab).